 – Stoke Fleming holiday cottages

-If you’re planning a big party or on the lookout for community events, Stoke Fleming Village Hall is a good venue for a range of functions and activities.
-Occasional performances by groups such as Dartmouth’s Inn Theatre Company are performed there, and the village has its own resident group, the Stoke Fleming Operatic and Dramatic Society.
-It’s also home to library service and often used for sporting gatherings, such as table tennis and indoor bowls.
+Stoke Fleming Village Hall has regularly been the base for range of functions and activities.
+The village hall has seen occasional performances by groups such as Dartmouth’s Inn Theatre Company, and the village has its own resident group, the Stoke Fleming Operatic and Dramatic Society.
+It’s also home to library service and has often been used for sporting gatherings, such as table tennis and indoor bowls.
 The main hall can seat 300 people, and there’s a smaller room equipped for 30.
 There’s a fully-equipped kitchen, too.
 Stoke Fleming Village Hall sits on the edge of a large playing field with a wonderful playground for children and an unusual petanque area (a type of French boules).